SoftwareAG/adabas-natural-code-samples/CONTRIBUTING.md

 2. Make the necessary changes to the forked repository.

-To create a new sample follow these stpes:
+To create a new sample follow these steps:
  1. Click Add file -> Create a new file

  2. Type the folder name and add "/" at the end, this will create a new folder path